grafana/google-sheets-datasource/docs/sources/setup/_index.md

 weight: 100
 ---

-# Set up the Google Sheets data source plugin for Grafana
+# Configure the Google Sheets data source plugin for Grafana

 To set up the Google Sheets data source plugin for Grafana, refer to the following topics: